inderjz/Module-10-Challenge-team-profile-generator/README.md

   ## [Tests](#table-of-contents)

-  To test this app run 'npm test' in your command line.
+  Run npm test to run Jest for tests on constructors.

   ## [Questions](#table-of-contents)